-I like to wear shorts, shirt and flipflops (thongs as the aussie say).
+I like to wear shorts, shirt, and flipflops (thongs as the Aussies say).
 Actually, I prefer not to wear a shirt if at all possible, not to show of, just for the free feeling, I wear no jewelry, no watch, and hate shoes as they ruin your feet.
-Of course I need to wear shoes, and when I do, the only shoes that go on my feet are the BLACK ASICS GEL KAYANO, I’m not being paid to say this, but these have been my go-to shoe since the day I found them.
+Of course, I need to wear shoes, and when I do, the only shoes that go on my feet are the Reeboks with a wide toebox or minimalist shoes.
 I shave my head, not to look mean, but because I enjoy the freedom and not having to worry which way it’s combed or how hard the wind blows.

 I rather talk and resolve issues than avoid them,

-don’t like holding grudges, and forgive people when they apologise.
+don’t like holding grudges, and forgive people when they apologize.